 Interestingly, the VSEL stem cells are obtained from the patient through a simple blood extraction, which is treated with the S.O.N.G.
 Laser and then returned to the same patient.

-The use of VSEL stem cells activated by the S.O.N.G.
-Laser has shown promising results in conditions such as end-stage heart failure; neurological diseases like Alzheimer’s, dementia, and stroke; traumas like spinal cord injury and traumatic brain injury; and type 2 diabetes.
+The use of VSELs activated by S.O.N.G.
+Laser technology has shown promising results in regenerative medicine research and clinical observations involving conditions such as end-stage heart failure, neurological disorders including Alzheimer’s disease, dementia, and stroke, traumatic injuries affecting the spinal cord and brain, as well as metabolic conditions such as type 2 diabetes.

 Longevity or Healthy Aging